DonThompson/sc2api-gettingstarted/README.md

 ## Get the sc2ai.net Ladder Manager
 * Note:  Currently using the dllinterface branch, not master
+* TODO:  Probably move this down?
+Might be simplest to get you going 1vai before other bots
 ```
 git clone https://github.com/Cryptyc/Sc2LadderServer -b DLLInterface
 ```